-Following on from our last strategic plan we are still committed to our ambition 'Improving Lives'.
+Following on from our last Strategic Plan we are still committed to "Improving Lives".
 The review of our previous Strategic Plan (2016-19) identified a number of commitments that were still to be fully delivered, including:

-- Full implementation of the requirements of the Carers (Scotland) Act 2016 - · Review of treatment rooms - Learning Disability Services redesign - Allied Health Professionals (AHP) review - Full implementation of the Primary Care Improvement Plan - Development of an Inverclyde Dementia Strategy - Addictions Services review - Community Justice Partnership review - Development of a cross-cutting public health approach - Further development of Compassionate Inverclyde.
+- Full implementation of the requirements of the Carers (Scotland) Act 2016 - Review of Treatment Rooms - Learning Disability Services redesign - Allied Health Professionals (AHP) review - Full implementation of the Primary Care Improvement Plan - Development of an Inverciyde Dementia Strategy - Addictions Services review - · Community Justice Partnership review - Development of a cross-cutting Public Health approach - Further development of Compassionate Inverclyde.

-These commitments are underway, and on track to be delivered within their timescales, and are reflected in the six 'Big Actions'.
-Our vision is underpinned by these 'Big Actions' and the following values based on the human rights and wellbeing of:
+These commitments are underway, and on track to be delivered within their timescales, and are reflected in the six Big Actions.
+Our vision is underpinned by these "Big Actions" and the following values based on the human rights and wellbeing of:

-- Dignity and respect
+- Dignity and Respect

-- Responsive care and support
+- Responsive Care and Support

 - Compassion

 - Wellbeing

-- Be included

-- Accountability
+- Be Included - Accountability

 The first five of these align with the National Care Standards, and our HSCP staff added Accountability.
-The six 'Big Actions' below are underpinned by the values stated above.
+The 6 Big Actions below are underpinned by the values stated above.